RyanSmitty98/GatsbyTicTacToe/README.md

 It runs the same as my TicTacToe game other than this was created for use with gatsby.

 ## Setup
-To run this project, after downlaoding, navigate to the file and use the "gatsby start" comand.
+To run this project, after downlaoding, navigate to the file and use the "gatsby develop" comand.
 It will open up a local host window in your web browser of choice, will render a 3x3 tic-tac-toe board and allow for two players to play it.